kirezibana/insta/README.md

 ## By KIREZI BANA HORTENSE
 ## Description
-Instagram Clone this have dashborad used by admin and by a user,Instagram,Profile and post images , 10 january 2021
+Instagram Clone this have dashborad used by admin and by a user,Instagram,Profile and post images

 every user can post any picture by creating and account and view all picture posted those you follower